AnicetusCer/roto/README.md

 - **Looping cycles** – Supply a repeat anchor once and the app keeps the rota cycling forever without duplicating dates.
 - **Ready-made samples** – Example rotas ship in `app/src/main/assets/sample_rotas` so you can preview the UI or tweak them for your own needs (school menu, shift cycle, etc.).
 - **Offline JSON import** – Load any rota via **Load rota (JSON)** or by placing `RotoRota.json` in the app’s scoped Downloads directory.
+- **Shared link rotas** – Paste a GitHub Gist (or other HTTPS) link; the app downloads it once, caches it locally, and keeps serving the cached copy offline.
 - **AI helper prompt** – The setup screen’s **Copy AI Instructions** button gives anyone a ready-made prompt to turn a PDF/photo into valid JSON with their favourite assistant.
 - **Privacy by default** – No analytics, tracking, or proprietary dependencies; the app runs happily offline and is F-Droid friendly.